Dennis-Maigua/DS-Load-Balancer/README.md

 ## Testing and Performance

-1. Build and Run docker containers:
+1. Build and Run docker images or containers:

   ```bash
   $ make all